UploadKit

 }

-That's it!
-You now have a working file upload with type validation, size limits, and direct-to-storage uploads via presigned URLs — no server bottleneck.
+That's it.
+You now have working file uploads with type validation, size limits, and direct-to-storage transfers via presigned URLs — no server bottleneck.

 Next steps